futoin/specs/draft/ftn6_iface_executor_concept.md

     Request Info object as argument for blocking implementation.
 Or AsyncSteps and RequestInfo objects as arguments for asynchronous implementation.
-3. Method can assume that all request parameters can be accessed from request data
+3. Implementation method can assume that all request parameters defined in spec can be accessed from request data
 4. Access to unexpected request and/or response parameters should raise InternalError
 5. Throw of unexpected error should raise InternalError